 - Coach screws or expansion bolts for masonry walls.

-- Wood screws for timber frames.
+- Wood screws for timber frames and structural timber supports.

-- Self-tapping metal screws for metal surfaces.
+- Self-tapping metal screws for steel or aluminium surfaces.

 Personal Protective Equipment (PPE) and Safety Gear